zmichels/CVA/README.md

+% Filter results to exclude axes computed from grains with insignificant intragranular distortion / lattice curvature.
+% perhaps 1-degree of grain-orientation-spread (GOS) is a conservative bare minimum requirement for a grain/kernel to be considered.

+gCVA = gCVA(gCVA.GOS>=1*degree)

-% to visualize all of the rotation axes from all of the grains:
+%% To visualize all of the rotation axes from all of the grains:

 figure,

 plot(gCVA.CVA,'antipodal','lower','smooth','halfwidth',10*degree)

 mtexColorbar('Title','M.U.D.')

 % add the "bulk" vorticity axis -- highest MUD using a KDE with 10-degree halfwidth